-Political Science PhD student of political psychology/behavior, with research interests revolving around questions of individual opinion formation and change, group identity, partisanship, and prejudice.
+Political Science PhD student of American politics and political psychology, with research interests revolving around questions of individual opinion formation and change, group identity, partisanship, and prejudice.

 First, if you're looking for the Marvel superhero, you've come to the wrong place.
-That Ezekiel is a vigilante who uses magic — I'm a doctoral student at the University of Minnesota.
-I received a master's in Political Science at the University of Rhode Island, and, prior to that, a bachelor's at Ithaca College.
-Between Ithaca and graduate school, I spent five years as a journalist and freelance writer.
+That Ezekiel Wright is a vigilante who uses magic — I'm a doctoral student at the University of Minnesota in the department of Political Science.
+I am affiliated with the college's Center for the Study of Political Psychology, an interdisciplinary effort between the departments of Psychology, Political Science, and the School of Journalism & Mass Communication.
+I'm also a participant in the department's PhD concentration in Power, Equity, and Diversity, an intellectual sub-community where those people and topics marginalized within the discipline are put at the center of inquiry.
+I received a master's in Political Science at the University of Rhode Island, and, prior to that, a bachelor's at Ithaca College (double-major in Writing and Politics).
+Between Ithaca and graduate school I spent five years as a journalist and freelance writer.

-My academic interests generally concern "why do we believe what we believe, and why do we (not) change those beliefs?"
+My academic interests generally revolve around "why do we believe what we believe, and why do we (not) change those beliefs?"

 Political attitudes are a difficult matter to study, with many indications that homo politicus functions as an irrational ad hoc being, individually or in groups, motivated by emotion, tribalism, and bias.
 Few people believe their own political views to be incoherent, yet many political scientists maintain that most are.
 So my interest in political beliefs is rooted in the need to explain my own viewpoints, the views of people I disagree with, and those who might believe in the patently false but nonetheless can't be dissuaded.

 "Belief systems have never surrendered easily to empirical study or quantification.
 Indeed, they have often served as primary exhibits for the doctrine that what is important to study cannot be measured and that what can be measured is not important to study."
 (Converse 1964)